 Over the last twenty years, New Zealand based chefs have developed a style of cooking often described as Pacific Rim.
 This combines the best New Zealand ingredients, its lamb, seafood and game with the flavours of Asia and European influenced cooking techniques.

-6. The Grove* on Saint Patrick's Square, Wyndham St for French, European
+3. The Grove* Saint Patrick's Square, Wyndham St for French - European

 We often get asked by visitors to Auckland, ‘where can we try New Zealand food?”

 One Tree Grill’s menu includes whitebait sandwiches or Hawkes Bay lamb belly and the bistro takes a full circle approach by recycling composted food waste in their kitchen gardens.
-It’s also the only suburban restaurant to feature in the top ten so that’s pretty impressive too as it’s out of the way for visitors.
+It’s also one of the two suburban restaurants to feature in the top ten so that’s pretty impressive too as it’s out of the way for visitors.

 It’s great to see a range of cuisines however feature in the top ten on Trip Advisor, especially as Auckland is one of the most multicultural cities in the world.
 The most recent census recorded over 200 different nationalities residing in Auckland.

 We actively promote great restaurants as we walk on our Hello Auckland walking tour.
-You can also include lunch at a popular city bistro at tours end or indulge in New Zealand seafood on our Waterfront Sites and Bites tour.
+You can also include lunch at a popular city bistro at tours end or indulge in New Zealand seafood on our Taste Auckland walking tour.
 We even book you in!